 How is a bridge placed?Getting a bridge normally takes two separate visits.
 During your first visit, the teeth on which the crowns will sit (abutment teeth) are prepared.
 What this means is that the teeth are trimmed (or filed) down.
 This process allows for the crowns to fit naturally over the abutment teeth and the bridge to sit naturally in your mouth.
 Then, we take impressions of your mouth and match the color of your natural teeth.
 This information is sent to a lab, which creates your bridge.
 It can take upwards of two weeks for your bridge to be ready.
 In the meantime, we will provide you with a temporary bridge.

 When your bridge is ready, you will come back in for your second visit.
 During this visit, the bridge is checked for fit and color.
 If everything looks good, we use a dental cement and set the bridge in place.

 This patient presented with a broken tooth and decay on the adjoining tooth.

-Dr. Sherrard removed the decay and placed crowns on the two teeth around the space with an artificial tooth to replace the missing one.
+Decay removed and crowns placed on the two teeth around the space with an artificial tooth to replace the missing one.